-Entry-level data professionals are also given the job titles of business Intelligence (BI) developers and market analysts.
-At an entry level, BI developers work actively with various departments on real-time industry and company data.
+Entry-level data professionals are also given the job titles of Business Intelligence (BI) developers and market analysts.
+At an entry-level, BI developers work actively with various departments on real-time industry and company data.
 They must identify problems, market trends, evaluate business processes, and uncover valuable business insights.
-Thus, they need to be experts at data modelling and visualization tools like advanced excel to report findings.
+Thus, they need to be experts at data modeling and visualization tools like advanced excel to report findings.

 A graduate with a business administration degree and a penchant for data can easily start their careers in this profile.
 However, to branch out into data analytics, market analysts must learn database skills and have thorough knowledge of applied mathematics as well as statistics.

-Mid-level Roles for Data Scientist Careers (Experience: 4–8 years)
+Mid-level Roles for Data Science (Experience: 4–8 years)